Markéta Klaudová

 Klasikaplus: Lucia Maloveská 2018/16/12

-Since 2016 she has also been a permanent member of the Czech Ensemble Baroque under the leadership of R. Válek, who specializes in authentic interpretation of early music.
-She has studied many titles with the Ensemble: “Orfeo” by Gluck; “Alexander’s Feast” & “Saul” by Handel; “Mass” (in C minor) & “Requiem” by Mozart; “Mass” (in B minor) & “Magnificat” by Bach; and “Mass” by Bernstein.
-At the last Music Znojmo Fest 2020 she sung Princess in Michael Haydn´s pantomime “The Dream.“
+From 2016-2022 she also was a permanent member of the Czech Ensemble Baroque under the leadership of R. Válek, who specializes in authentic interpretation of early music.
+She studied many titles with the Ensemble: “Orfeo” by Gluck; “Alexander’s Feast” & “Saul” by Handel; “Mass” (in C minor) & “Requiem” by Mozart; “Mass” (in B minor) & “Magnificat” by Bach; and “Mass” by Bernstein.
+At the last Music Znojmo Fest 2020 she sung Princess in Michael Haydn´s pantomime “The Dream.“ Markéta is also a co-founding member of the trio Drei Engel which is specialized to the spiritual and secular baroque music.

 She regularly participates in courses such as baroque iconic singer Emma Kirkby’s Masterclass, Kateřina & Adam Plachetka’s Masterclass, and Tomáš Netopil’s Summer Academy, to say a few.
 It is also worth mentioning that In August 2018 Marketa became a finalist of the prestigious Cesti Competition in Innsbruck.